anishbhatk/TerraformAssociate/README.md

    Example: A child module created a new subnet for some workloads.
 What terraform block allows to pass the value to parent module?
    Ans: Output block.

 5. Implementing and maintaining the state.
 -> Understand state locking and its importance in real-time.
    Example: If multiple developers are working on a same statefile, what remote feature is critical to ensure the state doesnot become corrupt?
    Ans: Statelocking
    Also remember that terrform statefile contains sensitive data.
 The statefile is stored in the current directory.

 6. Using Terraform Outside of Core workflow.
 -> Here you expect the questions something like this:
    Mr.X is working on infrastructure manually and the company decided to move to IAC.
 So how can you ensure that existing resources are managed by terraform without causing interruption to existing resources?
    Ans: Use terraform import.
    Note: Before terraform import we need to update the configuration file to include the new resources that matches the resources you want to import.

 7. Read, Generate and Modify the configuration.
 -> Here you need to have the understanding of writing the terraform configuration files and what follows after which one.
 Go through how data block is used and how it is used in real world scenarios.
    Example: Given a Terraform config that includes the following code, how would you reference the last instance that will be created?

 resource "aws_instance" "database" {
   # ...
   for_each = {
     "vault": "secrets",
     "terraform": "infrastructure",
     "consul": "networking",
     "nomad": "scheduler"
   }
 }

 Ans: aws_instance.database["nomad"]

 8. Understand Terraform Cloud Capabilities.
 -> Here you can expect the concepts of Policy of Code.
 Questions on Terraform CLI vs Hashicorp Terraform can be expected and sentinel policy usecases can be expected here.
    Example:
        a) What is the primary function of HCP Terraform agents?
        Ans: Execute Terraform plans and apply changes to the infrastructure.
        b) Which feature of HCP Terraform can be used to enforce fine-grained policies to enforce standardization and cost controls before resources are provisioned with Terraform?
        Ans: Sentinel and OPA

 Some important points to remember:

 a) If you get a question on validating the configuration, modules and to report errors, then choose "terraform validate".
 b) Question on rewriting the config files to canonical format and style choose "terraform fmt".
 c) To launch an interactive console to evaluate and experiment with expressions choose "terraform console".
 d) A question on variable types in terraform.
 Here float is not a part of it.
 e) Version ~> "1.35.0" .
 This only supports minor version change not major changes.
    Means this supports version "1.35.2" not version "1.36.0".
 f) Understand when to use "terraform apply -replace" and "terraform state rm".
 g) A question switching or creating a terraform workspace. ( "terraform workspace new" to create, "terraform workspace select" to choose)
 h) What env variable can be set to enable detailed logging?
    Since it requires detailed logging, choose "TF_LOG" with TRACE is the most "VERBOSE" .
 Remember the word verbose here.
 i) Commands to remember:
-terraform init -upgrade : to initialise the configurations and modules to the latest version. terraform plan -out=file_name : this saves the plan output to a particular file name. terraform apply -replace : to mark the resource for replacement. terraform plan -refresh-only : to refresh the state terraform apply -destroy : to destroy the resources/ terraform plan -destroy : to generate the plan of destroying resources terraform graph : for visual representation of a configuration.
+terraform init -upgrade : to initialise the configurations and modules to the latest version.
+terraform plan -out=file_name : this saves the plan output to a particular file name.
+terraform apply -replace : to mark the resource for replacement.
+terraform plan -refresh-only : to refresh the state.
+terraform apply -destroy : to destroy the resources.
+terraform plan -destroy : to generate the plan of destroying resources terraform graph : for visual representation of a configuration.